vitreo12/omni/docs/09_delay.md

 outs 1

 init:
     delayLength = samplerate
-    myDelay = Delay.new(delayLength) #length is expressed in samples
+    myDelay = Delay(delayLength) #length is expressed in samples

 sample:
     input = in1